Animal ethics

 Reporting

-La Trobe University reports it's animal use statistics, annually, to all State regulatory bodies with winch we posses a licence to use animals for scientific purposes.
+La Trobe University reports its animal use statistics annually to all State regulatory bodies where we hold a licence to use animals for scientific purposes.

-All Principal Investigators that have used animals for their research in a calendar year are required to provide their animal use reports to the EIB when requested.
+All Principal Investigators that have used animals for their research in a calendar year are required to provide their animal use reports annually or upon request to EIB.

-Undergoing audits enables the University to evaluate and improve our processes and procedures to ensure we consistently meet our legal responsibilities.
+Undergoing external review enables the University to evaluate and improve our processes and procedures to ensure we consistently meet our legal responsibilities.

-In October and November 2022, Animal Welfare Victoria conducted an audit of La Trobe University to monitor compliance with Part 3 of the Prevention of Cruelty to Animals Act 1986 (POCTA Act).
+In October and November 2022, Animal Welfare Victoria conducted an external review (audit) of La Trobe University to monitor compliance with Part 3 of the Prevention of Cruelty to Animals Act 1986 (POCTA Act).
 This included an inspection of all premises listed on the Scientific Procedures Premises Licence.

-The scope of the audit included reviewing selected documents and records, facilities and equipment relating to the Licence conditions, Animal Facility Manager and Animal Facilities.
+The scope of the review included selected documents and records review, facilities and equipment inspection relating to the Licence conditions, and relevant interviews with Animal Facility Managers, researchers and others.

-Several non-compliances were identified during the audit, all of which have now been resolved.
+Several non-compliances were identified during the review, all of which have now been resolved.

-La Trobe University is currently engaged in an Independent External Review of it's operations in 2024 fulfiillment of its obligations under Section 6 of the Code for the Care and Use of Animals for Scientific Purposes.
+La Trobe University underwent an Independent External Review by EthiQualia from August through October 2024.
+This Review covered the AEC operations and was in fulfillment of its obligations under Section 6 of the Code for the Care and Use of Animals for Scientific Purposes.

 Managing post-approval requirements

-All submissions to the Animal Ethics Committee must be made through PRIME.
+All post approval submissions relating to an AEC approved project must be made through PRIME.
 If you would like assistance with PRIME or would like to provide feedback on your experience, please see below:

-Amendments to AEC-approved projects can only be granted if the amendment is minor and there is no significant change to the direction of the study.
+Modifications to AEC-approved projects can only be granted if the modification is minor and there is no significant change to the direction of the study.

-Amendments may include (1) a change in animal numbers, (2) change in procedures / techniques, (3) an addition / removal of investigators, (4) an extension of the study duration or (5) administrative changes.
-Please refer to Guidance on review and process of amendment requests (PDF 144KB) for more information.
+Modifications may include (1) a change in animal numbers, (2) change in procedures / techniques, (3) an addition / removal of investigators, (4) an extension of the study duration or (5) administrative changes.
+Please refer to Guidance on review and process of modification requests for more information.

-2. At the top of the ethics record click the “down” arrow and click “Create Modification”
+- At the top of the ethics record select “Create Modification” from the drop down menu

-4. In the progress bar at the top of the page select "Review by Research Office" and then click "Mark as Current Status" to the right.
+- In the progress bar at the top of the page select "Review by Research Office" and then click "Mark as Current Status" to the right to submit.

 Annual and final reports